greppo-io/greppo-docs/source/chart-components/line-chart.md

 2-D Line Chart is a UI component for rendering data.

 ## Parameters
 `name` Str value serving as a unique identifier for this UI component.

-`title` - Title string rendered on the UI.
+Serves as a title string rendered on the UI.

 `description` - Description string rendered on the UI.